-When babies are about 10 months old, they may suddenly produce their first recognisable words.
+There is a fairly broad time scale in which babies start to talk.
+First words can be anywhere between 9 and 18 months.
 More often than not, the very first words are “Da-da” and “Ma-ma.”
 These utterances are really abbreviations of words.
 “Ba” is short for bottle, “cuh” for cup, “mo” for more and “soo” for shoe.
 For the time being, simple sounds like these are all a baby can manage, and they’re easy enough for parents to translate.

 For the first time, baby may be able to follow a simple instruction such as “Wave bye-bye,” “Bring me the teddy bear,” “Stop that” or “Kiss me.”
 This shows that your baby has learned not only separate words and their meanings but can understand a whole idea expressed in words.
 This is an important milestone in language development, and it is a good sign that your baby will be talking before you know it

 A baby may also begin what psychologists call “jargon” or “pseudo” conversations.
 Your baby will babble just as if talking in sentences – imitating an adult’s speech pattern, facial expression and tone of voice.
 This conversational babble is another sure sign that your baby is getting ready to talk.
 Keep Talking!

 Keep on talking to your baby in ordinary conversation, repeating the names of familiar objects and describing what you’re doing – a major event in the lives of babies and parents alike is about to take place – baby’s first words!